-SellerApp’s Profit Dashboard helps you analyze and drill down to each product to understand the sales, net revenue, profit margins, existing inventory and inventory forecasts for each product.
+SellerApp’s Sales Dashboard helps you analyze and drill down to each product to understand the sales, net revenue, profit margins, existing inventory, and inventory forecasts.

 How to access this feature?